The oblique parameters in the 2HDM with Vector-Like Quarks: Confronting $M_W$ CDF-II Anomaly: Numerical Results

 We display in the upper left and lower left panels of Fig.~\ref{figg7} the allowed parameter points in the $M_W$ versus $T$ plane in the frameworks of the 2HDM+BY and 2HDM+XT models, respectively.
 The color coding of the points shows the allowed values of $S$ parameter.
 The red-dashed line indicates the SM prediction for the W boson mass and the light red region displays the new CDF-II measurement at the level of $\pm 1\sigma$.
 One can observe that the regions consistent with CDF-II measurement of $M_W$ require the values of the $S$ parameter to be in the range between -0.030 and -0.01 in the 2HDM+BY model, while the favored values of the $S$ parameter in the 2HMD+XT model are still negative and range between -0.035 and -0.01.
 In the upper right and lower right panels of Fig.~\ref{figg7} we visualize our results in the $\sin^2\theta_{\mathrm{eff}}$ versus $M_W$ plane within the 2HDM+BY and 2HDM+XT models, respectively.
 The color code indicates the allowed values taken by the $T$ parameter.
 It is interesting to see that a full agreement is achieved between the weak mixing angle measured by the SLD collaboration and the favored parameters space required by the CDF-II data.
 Also, we see that the preferred range for the $T$ parameter for both models needed to explain the anomaly is almost entirely positive and varies between 0.14 and 0.22.

 In the left panel of Fig.~\ref{figg8}, we show the allowed parameter points in the $(m_{H^\pm}-m_H)$ versus $(m_{H^\pm}-m_A)$ plane within the 2HDM+BY model.
 The color code indicates the value of the W boson mass.
 It is interesting to see that within this model the charged Higgs boson mass $m_{H^\pm}$ can be degenerate with the two neutral BSM Higgs boson masses $m_H$ and $m_A$ to accommodate the CDF-II W-boson mass.
 Additionally, the recent anomaly can also be explained in the case where $(m_{H^\pm}-m_A)(m_{H^\pm}-m_H)>0$ and again it is interesting to observe that the case where $m_A<m_{H^\pm}<m_H$ is not excluded due to the presence of (B,Y) doublet which gives the favored large positive values of the $T$ parameter required to accommodate the W-mass reported by the CDF-II collaboration.
 Furthermore, we see that the mass splitting between the charged Higgs boson and CP-odd Higgs boson can go up to 360 GeV whilst the mass splitting between $H^\pm$ and CP-even Higgs boson $H$ can at most be of the order of 100 GeV.
 In the right panel of Fig.~\ref{figg8} we present the allowed parameter points within the 2HDM+XT doublet model.
 One can observe that both splittings $m_{H^\pm}-m_H$ and $m_{H^\pm}-m_A$ are required to be simultaneously positive and always non-zero in order to be consistent with the CDF-II data.
 The maximum mass splitting between the charged Higgs boson and the CP-even Higgs $H$ can reach 200 GeV, while the maximum splitting between $H^\pm$ and the CP-odd Higgs boson $A$ can go up to 340 GeV.
-It should be noted that, in this model, the degenerate case where $m_{H^\pm}=m_A=m_H$ is ruled out by the direct Higgs boson searches at colliders, as computed by \texttt{HiggsBounds-5}.